deepsquare-io/ClusterFactory/web/docs/main-concepts/02-core-network/02-metallb.md

 ![User edge](02-metallb.assets/user_edge.jpg)

-However, MetalLB is inside in the Kubernetes Cluster and permits the use of [LoadBalancer services](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+However, MetalLB is inside the Kubernetes Cluster and permits the use of [LoadBalancer services](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
 The experience becomes extremely similar to the cloud and load balancing is resolved using L2 or L3 (BGP) solutions.

 ![MetalLB in L2 mode](02-metallb.assets/metallb.jpg)